A pioneering accreditation initiative in the field of organoid biobanking

 ISoOR-AB Committee Governance Charter

 ISoOR, the parent and founding organization of ISoOR-AB, advances organoid research and established ISoOR-ISOB, the first international standard for organoid biobanking (March 2025).
-Operating independently, ISoOR-AB accredits CABs against this standard, ensuring quality, impartiality, and global recognition through ISO/IEC 17011-aligned governance, robust procedures, and international stakeholder engagement.
+Operating as an independent accreditation body, ISoOR-AB directly accredits organoid biobanks against this standard, ensuring quality, impartiality, and consistency through governance structures and procedures informed by the principles of ISO/IEC 17011, robust peer-review processes, and engagement with international stakeholders.

 ISoOR-AB Impartiallity Policy

-The ISoOR-AB Impartiality Policy explains how the ISoOR-AB maintains unbiased, independent, and transparent operations.
-It describes the rules for managing conflicts of interest, structuring committees to ensure balanced representation, conducting accreditation decisions based solely on objective evidence, and protecting confidentiality, all in alignment with ISO/IEC 17011 and industry best practices.
+The ISoOR-AB Impartiality Policy defines how ISoOR-AB maintains unbiased, independent, and transparent accreditation operations.
+It establishes requirements for identifying and managing conflicts of interest, structuring committees to ensure balanced and independent decision-making, conducting accreditation assessments based on objective evidence and expert peer review, and safeguarding confidentiality.
+The policy is guided by the principles of ISO/IEC 17011 and international best practices for peer-based accreditation systems.

 Legal Status & Ownership

-Legal authority: ISoOR-AB has the legal capacity to enter contracts, employ staff, and perform accreditation activities for Conformity Assessment Bodies (CABs).
+ISoOR-AB has the legal capacity to enter into contracts, employ staff, and conduct accreditation activities for Conformity Assessment Bodies (CABs) or organoid biobanks in accordance with its mandate.

 ISoOR-AB and ISoOR: Independence and Complementarity